 The theme of this book matches the title exactly!
 Two kids are trying to catch a leprechaun that’s doing mischievous things around their home.

-I try to connect this read-aloud with a writing center where my students have to write a “How to…” paper on catching leprechauns.
+I try to connect this read-aloud with this fun leprechaun writing center where students have to write a “How to…” paper on catching leprechauns.

 My co-teacher who does Math & Science (I teach ELA & Social Studies) uses this same read-aloud for a “How to Catch a Leprechaun STEM project.”